Location: Kensington in the Berkeley Hills, Solano County, CA

 Features: Roads and steps above and around the village of Mill Valley and along the Corte Madera Creek.

-Before starting my hike, I like to get some lunch from the excellent Mill Valley Market.
-The deli department has a great selection at it’s hot table and salad bar.
-So many choices!
+Before starting my hike, I picked up some lunch from the excellent Mill Valley Market.
+The deli department has a great selection of dishes at it’s hot table and salad bar–so many choices!
 Today I got curry vegetables, pork ribs and swedish meatballs.
 Next stop is to one of the best coffee shops in the entire Bay Area, Equator Coffee.
-From here, I can plot my course.
+Over an Americano, I can plot my course…

 This hike starts just down the street from Equator on Miller Ave. behind the Mill Creek Plaza shops.
-In the back of the parking lot (if you look carefully) are some wooden stairs that take you up the steep hillside behind the village.
+In the back of the parking lot (if you look carefully) are some wooden stairs that take you up the steep hillside, behind the village.
 From here you start to get a great view of Mt.
-Tam and the rest of the village.
-You proceed along a wooded lane where you’ll see nice, secluded houses until you get back down to town at Throckmorton Avenue.
-You then cross the street and head up the opposing hill through a network of small streets and stairways.
-Eventually you get to Corte Madera Creek which you follow up further into the woods.
+Tam and the rest of the village below.
+You then proceed along a wooded lane where you’ll see small, secluded houses until you get wind back to town at Throckmorton Avenue.
+From here, cross the street and head up the opposing hill through a network of small streets and stairways.
+Eventually you get to Corte Madera Creek which you follow into the shady woods.

 Approaching a Japanese style gate I was approached by a friendly bulldog sentry.
-He kept me company for awhile as I continued to walk a bit further than map in the guide book directed (oops).
+He kept me company for awhile as I continued to walk a bit further than the directions in the guide book.
 Eventually I crossed the creek where Corte Madera meets W. Blithedale Ave., then continued down this road until I was back in the village by the Mill Valley Market.

 Location: Lake Anza/Tilden Regional Park, Berkeley, CA

 Source: Tilden Regional Park: Lake Anza hike from the book, East Bay Trails by David Weintraub.